-Trading System Development and Investigation Memo (1)
+Trading System Development and Research Notes (1)

-In short, this is just a memo for myself.
+Ultimately, this is just a memo for myself.

 Premise

-The spread is around 0.02% (if you believe the display).
-If you trade 1 unit of 500,000 yen, that's 100 yen, and if you trade 0.01 lots, you'll lose 1 yen (I'll measure the actual spread and slippage if necessary).
+By the way, the spread is about 0.02% when stable (if we trust the display).
+If one unit is 500,000 yen, that's 100 yen, and for 0.01 lot, it means a loss of 1 yen accumulates (I will measure the actual spread and slippage for market orders if necessary).

 Goal